An occasional series on eminent Scots unjustly ignored or forgotten

 Lady Franklin was intent on revenge!

-Recovering from her trauma, Lady Jane set about destroying Rae’s character, his (generally) accepted discovery of the Northwest passage, and his claim of dastardly deeds in extremis.
+Recovering from her trauma, Lady Jane set about destroying Rae’s character, his (generally) accepted discovery of the Northwest Passage and the Rae Straits that led to it.
 Her campaign was going to leave no prisoners.

 She denigrated and defiled Rae to her elite friends, earls, landed gentry, knights, lords and leading politicians.
-But she encountered some disbelief, after all, Rae was not without his admirers, and a long illustrious history of scientific exploration.
+She encountered some disbelief, after all, Rae was not without his admirers, and a long illustrious history of scientific exploration.

 The Dickens of a job